 Mistake #1: Not Preparing Your Phone for Travel in China

 I don’t know about you, but my smart phone has become an essential part of my travel gear.
-I use it for maps, Chinese-English translation, email and, of course, posting pictures of my travels on social media.
+I use it for maps, Chinese-English translator apps, email and, of course, posting pictures of my travels on social media.

 It’s a mistake to assume that your phone will just magically work when you land in China.